-- eReserves – Deliver course materials in electronic format to enrolled students in a stable environment
+- eReserves – Delivers course materials in electronic format to enrolled students in a stable environment.

-- Microsoft OneDrive – create collaborations and assignments with OneDrive content
+- Microsoft OneDrive – creates collaborations and assignments with OneDrive content

-- Microsoft Teams Classes – chat-based collaboration, file sharing, and online class meetings
+- Microsoft Teams Classes – is for chat-based collaboration, file sharing, and online class meetings.

-- NameCoach Recording Tool – used to voice record the preferred pronunciation of names
+- NameCoach Recording Tool – is used to voice record the preferred pronunciation of names.

 Tools that Span Multiple Divisions